hushmirror/docs/protocol/README.md

 TLS.
 But for privacy coins, encrypted connections is a must to lessen metadata leakage.

 Mandatory TLS means that people recording the internet don't get to see all your data, and that is very good.
+To this date, all privacy coins known to the author use plaintext or optionally use TLS, no coin except Hush requires privacy for all network connections!

 What if the attacker is willing to run one or more nodes?
 In both Bitcoin/Zcash protocol, it is simple to have one or many nodes on the network that listen for which IP address is first relaying a transaction, which is a very good indication of that node having created that transaction.